daviddavini/pysinewave/README.md

 from pysinewave import SineWave

-# Create a sine wave, with a starting pitch of 12, and a pitch increase/decrease speed of 10/second
+# Create a sine wave, with a starting pitch of 12, and a pitch change speed of 10/second.
 sinewave = SineWave(pitch = 12, pitch_per_second = 10)

-# Turn the sine wave on
+# Turn the sine wave on.
 sinewave.play()

-# Sleep for 2 seconds, as the sinewave keeps playing
+# Sleep for 2 seconds, as the sinewave keeps playing.
 time.sleep(2)

-# Set the goal pitch to -5
+# Set the goal pitch to -5.
 sinewave.set_pitch(-5)

-# Sleep for 3 seconds, as the sinewave smoothly slides its pitch down from 12 to -5, and stays there
+# Sleep for 3 seconds, as the sinewave smoothly slides its pitch down from 12 to -5, and stays there.
 time.sleep(3)
 ```

-## Primary functions
+## Useful Functions

-Use *SineWave.set_pitch(pitch)* to change the pitch of a SineWave.
-The SineWave will smoothly transition to this new pitch at a rate of *SineWave.pitch_per_second*.
+Use `SineWave.set_pitch(pitch)` to change the pitch of a SineWave.
+The SineWave will smoothly transition to this new pitch at a rate of `SineWave.pitch_per_second`.

-Use *SineWave.set_volume(decibels)* to change the volume of a SineWave.
-The SineWave will smoothly transition to this new volume at a rate of *SineWave.decibels_per_second*.
+Use `SineWave.set_volume(decibels)` to change the volume of a SineWave.
+The SineWave will smoothly transition to this new volume at a rate of `SineWave.decibels_per_second`.

-Use *SineWave.play()* and *SineWave.stop()* to start and stop the SineWave, respectively.
+Use `SineWave.play()` and `SineWave.stop()` to start and stop the SineWave, respectively.

 ## Note on Pitch and Volume
 You may want to directly modify the frequency and amplitude of a SineWave.
-We do provide two alternative functions, *SineWave.set_frequency(hertz)* and *SineWave.set_amplitude(percent)*, however we suggest that you use *SineWave.set_pitch(pitch)* and *SineWave.set_volume(decibels)* instead.
+We do provide two alternative functions, `SineWave.set_frequency(hertz)` and `SineWave.set_amplitude(percent)`, however we suggest that you use `SineWave.set_pitch(pitch)` and `SineWave.set_volume(decibels)` instead.

 Why?
 The brain naturally perceives *ratios* between sound's frequency and amplitude much better than differences.
-This means that working directly with frequency will cause changes in high frequencies to be much harder to percieve than changes in low frequencies, and similarly for amplitude.
+This means that working directly with frequency will cause changes in high frequencies to be much harder to percieve than changes in low frequencies.
+Similarly for amplitude.

 The conversion between pitch and frequency (in Hz) is: **frequency = 440 * 2^(pitch-9)**.
 For instance, note that a pitch of 0 is middle C, i.e. a frequency of 261.63 Hz.